securityCFS/securityCFS.github.io/_pages/cv.md

 * **The "Cerebellum" (Achieved):** My GBC and GBC Diffusion frameworks have successfully implemented this "Cerebellum".
 GBC provides the robust, low-level imitation learning policy, while GBC Diffusion serves as an efficient planner, generating long-horizon, physically-plausible motions.

-* **The "Brain" (Ongoing Work - GBC-BTR):** My current GBC-BTR project focuses on developing the "Brain".
-It investigates how to translate a VLM's high-level output into actionable commands for the Diffusion-based "Cerebellum", creating a complete Reinforcement Learning from Human Feedback (RLHF) loop.
+* **The "Brain" (Ongoing Research):** My current research focuses on developing high-level reasoning systems.
+This work investigates how to translate vision-language model outputs into actionable commands for robotic systems, creating complete learning loops that integrate human feedback and environmental interaction.

-* **Future Work (The PhD Trajectory):** Upon successfully validating the GBC-BTR proof-of-concept, my doctoral work will extend this framework from locomotion to complex manipulation tasks, achieving unified embodied decision-making capabilities.
+* **Future Work (The PhD Trajectory):** My doctoral research will extend current frameworks from locomotion to complex manipulation tasks, with the goal of achieving unified embodied decision-making capabilities for autonomous humanoid systems.

 **Research Contributions & Technical Details**